zcrayman/tut-data/3/README.md

-## Step 2: Building a Document Model based Repository using Mongo
+## Building a Relational Model based Repository using JPA

-TBD A CRUD service for menu data
+TBD A CRUD service for Order data